rajoy99/moments_clone/README.md

 $ pdm install
 ```

-> [!TIP]
-> If you don't have PDM installed, you can create a virtual environment with `venv` and install dependencies with `pip install -r requirements.txt`.

 ---
 To automatically generate descriptions and tags, you’ll need your **Microsoft Azure API Key** and **Endpoint**.
 Follow these steps to set them up: